PajoHack/battleship/README.md

 ![User places ships on the board](documentation/placing_ships.png)

 - Next the computer randomly selects 3 locations on the board for it's ships.
+The computer's ships are not visible to the player.
 - The game can now begin and the user is encouraged to take the first shot.
 - Users take shots by first selecting a row number followed by a column number.